-Umgangssprache is an entirely different set of words than what your textbook taught you.
+Umgangssprache is an entirely different set of words than what your German textbook taught you.

 Bet I’ve got you covered: This guide will help you understand the most common German phrases and colloquial expressions used by native speakers.
 So stick around, and finally learn how to sound cool.